 For the past ten years, Windfall has focused solely on haiku about Australian urban and rural life, written by Australian residents.
 These poems have incorporated many elements of our landscapes, seasons, flora and fauna into the haiku form.

-over the moonlit creek
+spring equinox over the moonlit creek a pobblebonk chorus

 Mark Miller

-into sundown
+leading into sundown dingo tracks

 Tom Staudt

-on a fresh cut stump
+virgin rainforest ninety-four rings on a fresh cut stump

 Andrew Hede